MillyLemon/Bivalent-MultiSpecies-EarlyEmbryo/README.md

 ### 4.3 Cross‑species comparison
 The same analysis pipeline was applied to all five species.
 Species‑specific adaptations (e.g., SICER2 `GenomeData.py` modifications, HOMER genome database installations) are documented in `07_Multi_species/`.
 ## 5. GO functional enrichment analysis
-Gene Ontology (GO) biological process enrichment analysis was performed using the R package clusterProfiler.
+Gene Ontology (GO) biological process enrichment analysis was performed using the R package **8clusterProfiler**.
 Analyses were conducted separately for:

-- Promoter + TSS (narrow peak) gene sets
+- **Promoter + TSS** (narrow peak) gene sets

-- Broad (broad domain) gene sets
+- **Broad** (broad domain) gene sets

-The Benjamini‑Hochberg method was used for multiple testing correction, with an adjusted P ≤ 0.05 considered statistically significant.
+The Benjamini‑Hochberg method was used for multiple testing correction, with an adjusted *P* ≤ 0.05 considered statistically significant.
 ```r
 library(clusterProfiler)